William Frederick Webb

-Background and early life
+Life

 William Frederick Webb was born in Sussex in March 1829, one of four children of Frederick Webb and Mary Shiel.
 His father, who died on 4 February 1846, was an illegitimate son of Sir John Webb, having a brother John who had been declared a lunatic.
-John Webb, who stood to inherit an income from the estates of Sir John, was at that time under medical care, in France, and had an illegitimate daughter.
+John Webb, who stood to inherit an income from the estates of Sir John, was at that time under medical care in France, and had an illegitimate daughter.
 A court case began in April 1846.
 Ultimately, William Frederick Webb inherited estates in Yorkshire, Lincolnshire and County Durham, making him a wealthy man.

 Webb was educated at Eton College and later joined the army, becoming a Captain in the 17th Lancers.

-Later life

 A big-game hunter, particularly of rhinoceros, Webb spent time in Africa with a friend, Captain William Codrington.
 In 1851 Webb became ill with fever and they summoned the explorer David Livingstone to assist.
 Webb recovered and came to know the Livingstones at Kolobeng Mission.

 In 1860, Webb, now married, resided at Pepper Hall in Yorkshire.
 He purchased Newstead Abbey in Nottinghamshire from Thomas Wildman, a deal completed in 1861, for £147,000.
 Another potential purchaser had been Queen Victoria.
 He moved his family into the Abbey, and set about improvements, installing heating and gas lighting and also redecorating the old chapel.
 His wife sought out memorabilia of Lord Byron, who had owned it.

 Webb's hunting trophies remain in Newstead today: the tusks, skins and heads of the animals he killed while in Africa.
 Livingstone made regular trips to Newstead, sometimes staying for months.

 Webb was also a magistrate.
 In 1865 he became High Sheriff of Nottinghamshire.